Michael Genelin: International Consultant On Government Reform

 Upon leaving the District Attorney's office, Genelin began work as an international consultant in government reform, working under the aegis of the American Bar Association, the US State Department and the US Agency for International Development, focusing on specific legal issues, primarily as an anti-corruption expert.
 Genelin has worked in Tanzania, Nepal, Slovakia, South Sudan and Palestine, as well as other countries.

 Author

 Genelin has published a number of books for Soho Press and Brash Books.
-Several follow the brilliant investigations of Slovakian female police inspector, Jana Matinova.
+Several follow the brilliant investigations of Slovak female police inspector, Jana Matinova.
 He has also written for the stage, motion pictures and television.
 Genelin has written 'Cakewalk', a play about the Leo Frank case, produced at the Mark Taper Forum.
 Genelin also wrote "Albert Einstein, the Aborigines and Me" at the Ensemble Studio Theater in Hollywood.
 Genelin also co-wrote and wrote the teleplay for two episodes of Simon and Simon, as well as writing the episode "The Man That Got Away" for the television series "Jake and the Fatman".
 Genelin had his script "Thin Ice" optioned by Stanley Chase Productions / Paramount Pictures.